triptech69/Numeridex-Supermarket-Sales-analysis/README.md

 # Numeridex-Supermarket-Sales-analysis
-Exploratory Data Analysis using Python, pandas, matplotlib, seaborn, plotly.
+Exploratory Data Analysis using Excel and Power Bi .